DistrictOfJoban/JCM-Docs/docs/players/features/jcm-pids.md

 For instance, the [RV PIDS](../blocks/rv_pids.md) by default looks different from the [LCD PIDS](../blocks/lcd_pids.md).
 That's because they are both using different preset.
 A PIDS Preset can be chosen by right clicking a PIDS block provided by Joban Client Mod with the **Brush** item provided by the MTR mod.

-Custom PIDS Preset can be created through the use of resource packs.
-Please head over to [Developer Documentation](../../dev/pids/index.md) if you want to learn more about creating your own.
+Custom PIDS Preset can be created through the use of resource packs, you can head over to the [Developer Documentation](../../dev/pids/index.md) if you want to learn more about creating your own PIDS Preset.

 Alternatively you may explore the [various resource packs](https://modrinth.com/resourcepacks?q=pids) published online which adds extra PIDS preset to the game.

 ## PIDS Variable
-PIDS in Joban Client Mod also allows you to enter a dynamic variable in the PIDS's custom message section.
+PIDS in Joban Client Mod also allows you to enter a dynamic variable in the PIDS's **Custom Message** section.

 A variable is essentially a text formatted in a specific way, in which it will be replaced with a dynamic value when displaying.
 You can add any of the following variable by inserting the variable name into your custom message.